 BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 Attending a music festival and contemplating sneaking in a baggie?
-As exciting as the beats and vibrant vibes of music festivals like ‘Knockout Outdoor’ and ‘Listen Out’ are approaching, it is essential to be informed on the prevalent issue of drug possession and other common charges at these types of events.
+As exciting as the beats and vibrant vibes of music festivals like ‘Knockout Outdoor’ and ‘Listen Out’ are approaching, it is essential to be informed about the prevalent issue of drug possession and other common charges at these types of events.
+Illicit drug use and the possession of illicit substances are key concerns at festivals, drawing significant attention from law enforcement.

-Recent statistics revealed that 68.5% of people reported drug dog encounters at festivals, and over 70 people were charged with drug possession charges in last year's Knockout festival alone.
-In NSW, hundreds find themselves facing serious legal charges each year, with the overwhelming presence of police and drug dogs at these music festivals, knowing your rights is essential.
+Recent statistics revealed that 68.5% of people reported drug dog encounters at festivals, and over 70 people were charged with drug possession charges in last year’s Knockout festival alone.
+Police frequently deploy sniffer dogs to detect illicit substances among festivalgoers.
+In NSW, hundreds find themselves facing serious legal charges each year, with the overwhelming presence of police and drug dogs at these music festivals.
+Police also focus on curbing anti-social behaviour, including alcohol-fuelled violence and disruptive conduct, to maintain safety at large-scale events.
+Knowing your legal rights is essential during these encounters.

 This article will explain the serious repercussions of being caught with drugs at such events, outline the potential charges and penalties, detail what will occur if searched by law enforcement and the immediate steps you should take if you’re caught in a situation like this.